timescale/docs/getting-started/queries.md

 ```

 You don't want everything from the entire table, though, so you can use a `WHERE`
 statement to add a condition on to the statement.
-In this procedure, you add a
+In this section, you add a
 `WHERE` condition to limit your results to only the last four days, like this:

 ```sql